 2) You must have a VMware workstation (or VMware Player) on the host computer to make it work.

 Most of the time the VMDK file type would have been already associated with the VMware program.
 Once your Windows host computer knows that VMDK files should be opened by the VMware Workstation program, you will see an option called “Map Virtual Disk..” as shown above.

-If you notice, there is another option below called “Map First Volume as Z:”, it will automatically mount and open the first volume in the VMDK file.
-We are not sure what is the first volume, mostly it would be the system reserved disk on the bootable partition, it will not be helpful if you want to open the C drive from the VMDK file.
-So, better select the first option “Map Virtual Disk..” and see the partitions, then select the desired partition inside VMDK virtual disk file to mount.
+If you notice, there is another option below called “Map First Volume as Z:”, it will automatically mount and open the first volume of the VMDK file in read-only format.
+But we are not aware of what is the first volume and mostly it could be the system reserved portion on the bootable partition, hence it will not be helpful.
+So, select the first option “Map Virtual Disk..” and explore all partitions.
+Later we can select the desired partition to mount as shown in the next step.

-This method will help to modify some boot options, overwrite corrupted files and any other tasks you can do in virtual disk to boot the virtual machine.
-Once the ‘Map Virtual Disk” option opened, select the partition you want to open on the host computer, modify the Read-only access (required) and the mount point drive letter.
+This method will help to modify some boot options, overwrite corrupted files and do any other tasks to troubleshoot issues on the virtual machine.
+Once the ‘Map Virtual Disk’ option is opened, select the partition you want to open on the host computer, change the Read-only access (required) and the mount point drive letter.